-Although it’s a relatively bog-standard Dreamworks movie that feels like a cheap attempt to rip-off Finding Nemo, there’s no blood and guts in this one, which is a plus.
+Although it’s a relatively bog-standard Dreamworks animated movie that feels like a cheap attempt to rip-off Finding Nemo, there’s no blood and guts in this one, which is a plus.

 The Shallows (2016)

 Like Sharknado, it’s ridiculous, campy, and ended up a surprising hit — but it differs in the sense that it is completely unironic in a so-bad-it’s-good way.
-If you’re the type of person who enjoyed watching Archie survive a bear attack, a satanic ritual, and the epic highs andlows of high school football in Riverdale, then you’ll definitely love The Shallows.
+If you’re the type of person who enjoyed watching Archie survive a bear attack, a satanic ritual, and the epic highs and lows of high school football in Riverdale, then you’ll definitely love The Shallows.
 There’s no other film where you can watch Blake Lively use a G-Shock Baby-G wristwatch to try and fend off a bloodthirsty shark.

 Open Water (2003)

-Shot entirely on video tape, this movie might be short, but is nonetheless excruciating as we’re forced to watch in closer-than-comfort detail how a couple slowly ends up attracting more and more undersea predators after being accidentally left behind by the rest of their diving group and stranded in the middle of the ocean.
+Shot entirely on videotape, this horror movie might be short, but is nonetheless excruciating as we’re forced to watch in closer-than-comfort detail how a couple slowly ends up attracting more and more undersea predators after being accidentally left behind by the rest of their diving group and stranded in the middle of the ocean.
 Not one to watch if you have a water phobia or any scuba lessons coming up.